Dharmik79/CS-733-AS2.github.io/README.md

 - rotateY     : Rotate the cube on Y axis
 - rotateZ     : Rotate the cube on Z axis
 - Speed       : It will change the speed of the rotation of the cube.
+- start       : It will start rotating the cube.
+- stop        : It will stop rotating the cube.
 #### Working
 - [Video](/Output/working.webm)<br><br>